Practical advice on how you can be healthier and still eat real food.

 Men – at least the ones I know – love meat.
 I like to buy thick fillet or rump steak.
 Once I cut the fat off it’s lean and economical because I only buy a small amount.
 But my husband groans when he sits down to what he calls a ‘cup-cake’.
 He much prefers his mate’s ‘meat-parties’ where rump steak, T-bones and sausages cover the BBQ and even the token salad has bacon!
 It’s understandable: men are the hunters, women the gatherers.
 If you’ve just spent a few days in the wilderness chasing and hunting down a wild beast, you deserve to tear into a slab of steak.
 But these days the prey has already been caught, killed and packaged.
 If the most energy you expend in hunting your steak is walking from the car to the supermarket or restaurant, then it’s a cup-cake, not a carcass, your body needs.

 By all means enjoy some lean red meat: it’s rich in zinc, iron and B vitamins.
 But keep the serve to about the size of your palm.
-This leaves over half the dinner plate free for vegetables and some pasta or rice.
+Aim to leave half the dinner plate free for low-energy (high nutrient) vegetables and a quarter for some carbs.
 If your idea of a ‘real man’s meal’ is a few frozen peas teetering around the edge of a massive T-bone, think again.
 Men need more than just meat on the plate to maintain their bodies in top condition.

 - Choose meat with little or no white marbling through it.
 Sure it keeps the meat tender, but it also clogs your arteries.

 - Cut off fat before cooking.

 - When it comes to mince, choose ‘premium’ or ‘first grade’; it’s leaner.

 - Buy skinless chicken.